BisanzLab/LabProtocols/Biohazards.md

 Liquid waste (examples: culture supernatants, blood, fecal extracts) can be disposed of in two ways: inactivate with sodium hypochlorite (bleach) or by autoclave:

 **Option 1: Autoclave.** Collect liquid waste in autoclavable container which is no more than half full (for example a pyrex bottle).
 Autoclave on a liquid cycle which has a sterilization time of at least 30 minutes.
-After the waste has cooled, it can be disposed of down the sink. **Note: do not add bleach if you will autoclave as autoclaving bleach-containing waste can release toxic gasses**. *This is the prefered method for disposing of C. difficile liquid cultures.*
+After the waste has cooled, it can be disposed of down the sink. **Note: do not add bleach if you will autoclave as autoclaving bleach-containing waste can release toxic gasses**. *This is the preferred method for disposing of C. difficile liquid cultures.*

 **Option 2: Bleach.** Collect liquid waste and add 1/10th volume of bleach.
 Leave to disinfect for 1 hour and then pour down drain.
 Ensure bleach is <6 months old and has a concentration of at least 5.25% sodium hypochlorite (*Note: Clorox is 8.25%*).
-If the culture contains purified spores from *C. difficile* either autoclave instead or add 2% NaOH to bleach (can use sodiym hydroxide pellets).
+If the culture contains purified spores from *C. difficile* either autoclave instead or add 2% NaOH to bleach (can use sodium hydroxide pellets).
 Do not leave bleached cultures in the sink for more than 24h.

 ### Solid Waste

 All waste which has come into contact with BSL2 agents (ex, petri dishes, pipette tips, gloves, etc) should be disposed of in the red biohazardous waste containers around the lab.
 When these are ~2/3 full, move them to the main biohazard waste pale in the lab.
-When the main waste is ~1/2 full, it should be sterilized in the autclave using the 60 minute waste cycle on the autoclave.
-After autoclaving, it can be transfered to the white bins next to the autoclave. **Never over-fill the waste as it makes it dangerous to handle for disposal!**.
+When the main waste is ~1/2 full, it should be sterilized in the autoclave using the 60 minute waste cycle on the autoclave.
+After autoclaving, it can be transferred to the white bins next to the autoclave. **Never over-fill the waste as it makes it dangerous to handle for disposal!**.

 ### Sharps

 All sharps (ex. needles or razor blades) should be disposed of in hard-shelled sharp containers around the lab.
 Never fill these containers above the fill line!

+### Animal Carcasses

+Animal carcasses must be double bagged with the outermost bag being a red autoclavable bag identifying the contents as biohazardous.
+These may be temporarily stored in lab -20˚C freezers until being returned to South Frear to the designated freezer for incineration.

 ***